jlapeyre/Symata.jl/README.md

 ### About versions

 For Julia v0.5, install branch `jv0.5only`.
-All tests should pass
+No development is done on this branch, only fixes for changing dependencies.

 For Julia v0.6.2, install the branch `master`.
-Compared to v0.5, this starts more slowly, runs more slowly, and has features disabled.
-Some tests fail.
+Compared to v0.5, a few features disabled.
+Three percent of the tests fail.

 Symata is sufficiently complex to make keeping up with changes to Julia an enormous task, requiring much more than simply changing syntax.